the-teachingRSE-project/competencies/competencies.md

 Open Science and FAIRness of Data and Software are increasingly important topics in research, as exemplified by the demand of an increasing amount of research funding agencies requiring openness.
-Open Science RSEs can help researchers navigate the technical questions that come up when practicing Open Science, such as "How do I make my code presentable?", "What do I need to consider when it comes to licensing?", or "How do I sustainably work with a (international) team on a large code base?".
+Open Science RSEs can help researchers navigate the technical questions that come up when practicing Open Science, such as "How do I make my code presentable?", "What do I need to do to make my software FAIR?", or "How do I sustainably work with a (international) team on a large code base?".
+Like the Data-focused RSE they have a deep understanding of RDM topics.

 #### Project/Community manager RSEs
 When research software projects become larger, they need someone who manages